-In case you didn’t know, WordPress is free and it’s built and maintained by thousands of community volunteers.
+WordPress is free, and it’s built and maintained by thousands of community volunteers.
 People who use or work with WordPress, and invest their time to give something back to the project, according to their skills and areas of interest.
-I contribute back to the project in any way I can, mostly with community-related stuff.
-I also speak and volunteer at any WordCamp I can, and help other WordPress people getting started with public speaking.
+Over time I’ve contributed back to the project in any way I’ve been able to, mostly community-related, i.e. mentoring new speakers or organising WordCamp London 2018.

 I’m also part of the Italian WordPress community, which I contributed to re-build in 2015—WCEU in Seville was the real turning point, and right before I had co-founded the Italian WordPress Slack workspace.

 Here’s a map of events I’ve spoken at: